kmendonsa/CaseStudy2/README.md

 # Introduction

 Procrastination - A global view .
-WORK IN PROGRESS
+This anlaysis takes a closer look into the behaviors of procrastination and the variables that may contribute to these behaviors.

 # Repo Organization